Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Theory/Continuous Attractor Network.md

 W_{ij} = A \exp\left(-\frac{(x_i - x_j)^2}{2\sigma^2}\right) - B
 $$

-This relates to work regarding [[Variational Inference]] and [[Predictive Coding]] in that CANs can be seen as implementing a form of probabilistic inference over continuous variables.
+- relates to work regarding [[Variational Inference]] and [[Predictive Coding]] in that CANs can be seen as implementing a form of probabilistic inference over continuous variables.
 The network dynamics can be interpreted as performing gradient descent on an energy landscape defined by the synaptic weights and external inputs, allowing the network to converge to stable states that represent the most likely values of the encoded variable given the input data.

 Think modeling [[Entropy in Information]] and the [[Bayesian Brain]].